 I’ve only recently started listening to audiobooks after downloading a free trial of Audible and finding that listening to books while commuting to work every day seriously adds to my reading time!
 But of course, as I started listening to audiobooks, I had to figure out the answers to a lot of questions.
-Here are some ways you can also get started with audiobooks: from how to download audiobooks to listening to them on your phone.
+Here are some ways you can also get started with audiobooks: from how to download audiobooks to listening to them on your phone or in your car.

 Where can I download free audiobooks?